neilsambhu/carla-race/timeline/README.md

 6/10/2024 3:29 PM: Potential solution: use index variable to navigate through lists.
 6/17/2024 3:18 PM: TODO: find braking distance before turn.
+6/20/2024 2:13 PM: The current problem is the car travels at high speed and does not know how to travel through the turn.
+The car turns.
+The car needs to brake.
+6/20/2024 2:34 PM: Problem is car turns too early.